 Step Two: Triage Issues by Type

-Use these labels to find open issues that can be quickly closed.
+kind/support labels to find open issues that can be quickly closed.
 A triage engineer can add the appropriate labels.

 Depending on your permissions, either close or comment on any issues that are identified as support requests, duplicates, or not-reproducible bugs, or that lack enough information from the reporter.

-triage/support label, which is directed to our support structures, and apply the
+kind/support label, which is directed to our support structures, and apply the

 Abandoned or Wrongly Placed Issues